 Epilogue – based on “The Sometime Gambler,” a teleplay by Dick Nelson and story by Joyce Perry

-(SLIM SHERMAN and JESS HARPER are throwing MIKE WILLIAMS up in the air on a blanket in the Sherman ranch yard.
+(SLIM SHERMAN and JESS HARPER are tossing MIKE WILLIAMS up in the air on a blanket in the Sherman ranch yard.
 All are laughing.)

 JESS HARPER: Higher!

 DAISY COOPER: (Comes out of the house and runs over to them.)
 Slim!
 Jess!
 You stop!
 Stop this!
 Stop it I say!
 That’s enough.
 Fine way to air my blankets.
 (JESS HARPER and SLIM SHERMAN drop the blanket and MIKE WILLIAMS down to the ground.)

 JESS HARPER: We were just getting the dust outta Mike, Daisy.

 SLIM SHERMAN: Would ya like to be next?

 DAISY COOPER: I suppose you think I couldn’t do it any more.

 JESS HARPER: Daisy, is there somethin’ in your past you been keepin’ from us?

 DAISY COOPER: Just don’t think you know everything about me, Jess Harper.